xatkit-bot-platform/xatkit/README.md

 If you experience any issue with Xatkit you can open an issue on [our tracker](https://github.com/xatkit-bot-platform/xatkit/issues) and we will be happy to help you!
 Note that we may move your issue to a different repository based on the impacted components.

-## Contributing

-You want to contribute to Xatkit?
-We would love to hear from you.
-Remember that there are [many ways to support open source projects](https://livablesoftware.com/5-ways-to-thank-open-source-maintainers/) beyond committing code!.
-Talking about Xatkit, writing documentation, contributing examples,... all are great ways to help us.

-And, of course, if you want/can fix bugs and/or implement new features for Xatkit, do not not hesitate to create a pull-request on the repository you updated and we will be happy to review your code and help you!

 ## Contact

 Feel free to [reach out by mail](mailto:admin@xatkit.com) or [ping us in social media](https://twitter.com/xatkit).